corrode/corrode.github.io/content/blog/rust-conferences-2025/index.md

 locations, ticket prices, CFP deadlines, and more.
 {% end %}

-Rust has a vibrant community that organizes conferences around the world.
+Rustaceans like to mingle, learn, and share their knowledge at conferences.
-It's not easy to keep track of all the events, however!
+With 10-12 conferences happening in 2025, it will be a busy year for the Rust community.
-We've compiled a list of all Rust conferences in 2025.
+To make it easier to keep track of all the events, we've compiled a list of all Rust conferences in 2025.
 Come say hi if you see us at any of these events!
-(We have [Rust in Production](/podcast) stickers.)
+(We'll bring [Rust in Production](/podcast) stickers.)

 Oh, and in case the call for proposals (CFP) is still open, why not submit a talk or workshop proposal?

 ## Q1 2025